qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 <!-- Not sure if we need the details of how we created the test collection -->

-Based on our tests, we found the following two-dimentional histogram of latency per query dimension count:
+Based on our tests, you can expect significant performance improvements.
+The performance that we see is shown on the following two-dimensional histogram:

 ![Histogram with increasing latency for higher query dimensions](/blog/qdrant-1.8.x/neurIPS_bench_example.png)